River (Joni Mitchell song)

-"River" is a folk song by Canadian singer songwriter Joni Mitchell, from her 1971 album Blue.
-Written on piano, it has become a standard for artists in many music styles, and has become popular as Christmas music.
-Although never released as a single, "River" holds second place among Mitchell's songs most recorded by other artists.
-In 2021, it was ranked at No. 247 on Rolling Stone's "Top 500 Best Songs of All Time".
+"River" is a song by Canadian singer songwriter Joni Mitchell, from her fourth studio album Blue (1971).
+Written on piano and concerned with feelings of geographical displacement and loss of a relationship, it has become a standard for artists in many music styles; and although the song is only set at Christmas time rather than being about the holiday, it has become popular as Christmas music.
+Although never released as a single, "River" holds second place among Mitchell's songs most recorded by other artists, with over a thousand such versions.
+In 2021, it was ranked at No. 247 on Rolling Stones "Top 500 Best Songs of All Time".